 You can use the Historical Repeat option only once for each course that you attempt.
-If you have any questions, please see your advisor.
+If you have any questions, please see your adviser.

 Once you fill out the form(s), please take it to the Student Services Center in Harris Hall.

 Students who feel they have been assigned a final grade inconsistent with the syllabus or grading rubric have a right to appeal.
 It is the responsibility of the student to provide evidence that the grade is incorrect.
 Please note that grades assigned by the Office of Academic Integrity may not be appealed through this procedure.

 In order to initiate a grade review, students should first meet with the professor of the course to discuss the grade and how it was determined.
 If the meeting does not result in a resolution, the student should then submit a written appeal for review to the chair of the department offering the course.
 Appeals to the chair must be submitted no later than 14 calendar days after the start of the next semester.
 If the student is not satisfied with the outcome of the appeal to the chair, the chair will forward the appeal to the dean who will form a grade review committee.